-Finally, if you want to go that extra mile to help tackle plastic pollution in the ocean you should consider getting involved with a beach clean.
-While beach cleans cannot tackle the root causes of plastic pollution, or do anything about microplastics, they can help keep wildlife safe and reduce the problem at least a little in your local area.
+Finally, if you want to go that extra mile to help tackle plastic pollution in the ocean, you should consider getting involved with a beach clean.
+While beach cleans cannot tackle the root causes of plastic pollution or do anything about microplastics, they can help keep wildlife safe and reduce the problem at least a little in your local area.

 Plastic pollution and its environmental impacts, specifically on our oceans, is a massive problem.
+One garbage truck of plastic waste enters the ocean every minute.
 It is not one that we can solve overnight.
-But by taking a series of small steps as individuals, we can help move things in the right direction and make sure we are part of the solution, rather than part of the problem.
+But by taking a series of small steps as individuals, we can help move things in the right direction and ensure we are part of the solution rather than part of the problem.

-|Carney Almroth BM, Åström L, Roslund S, Petersson H, Johansson M, Persson NK.
+|1||Carney Almroth BM, Åström L, Roslund S, Petersson H, Johansson M, Persson NK.
 Quantifying shedding of synthetic fibers from textiles; a source of microplastics released into the environment.
 Environ Sci Pollut Res Int.
 2018;25(2):1191‐1199. doi:10.1007/s11356-017-0528-7|